clhenrick/thesis-blog/_posts/2014-08-28-been-there-done-that.md

 - *Skylines 03: postcards revealing the invisible information of a city that is otherwise trapped inside corporate databases, freeing private information collected from public spaces.*

 Patricio's work deals with themes of manipulating and utilizing data in experimental methods with tools such as Open Frameworks and Raspberry Pi.
-In particular his project [Skylines III](https://vimeo.com/89982874) hacked the Google Maps API to create a ghostly skeleton of NYC.
-Reappropriating mapping tools for uses in which they were not originally intended is an important part of areas in contemporary cartography such as counter mapping.
+In particular his project [Skylines III](https://vimeo.com/89982874) demonstrates using data he hacked from the Google Maps API to create a ghost like skeleton of NYC.
+Reappropriating technology for uses in which it was not originally intended is an important area in digital cartography I am interested in.
+Other hacks artists have done include using Google Maps Street View for example.

 ## [You Are Not Here](http://shankarimurali.com/1/)
 2013